AlejandroPenaloza/PersonalityGroup/README.md

 and ready to be used and fit on the ML model.**

-**The Unsupervised Learning algorithm K-Means is used for this model, in order to find patterns and establish these clusters for the data be categorized.**
+**The Unsupervised Learning algorithm K-Means is used for this model, in order to find patterns and to define these clusters for the data be categorized.**

+**Later on, the goal is stablishing the optimal number of clusters so the personality traits conform the best delimited classification for each case/row (person).**

+**THEN, THESE CLUSTERS ARE SET FOR PEOPLE TO BE STORED ACCORDING TO THEIR ANSWERS ON THE SURVEY (PROVIDED DATA), WHICH WERE BASED ON EACH ONE FROM THE BIG FIVE PERSONALITY TRAITS.**
+                                         **IT WAS DEFINED THESE GROUPS WHERE PEOPLE ARE IDENTIFIED BY THEIR PERSONALITY!**